 GIP COATED TUBE ELECTRODE PERFORMANCE

 An evaluation test was designed to compare the fast hole drilling performance of GIP’s gamma phase brass coated single channel tube electrodes to uncoated brass single channel electrodes.
 Both electrodes were 300mm in length at a diameter of 1.0 mm.
-The tests were conducted on an Ocean FH350 CNC 32amp machine tool at the Ocean Technology Center in Taiwan.
+The tests were conducted on a major manufacturers CNC 32amp machine tool Center.
 The tests were performed using the manufacturer’s SKD (steel) 1.00 mm Technology on a 50.0mm thick block of D2 tool steel hardened to Rc 52–54 along with Carbide and Inconel.
 The coated electrodes can handle more aggressive settings than the plain brass electrodes but have also shown better results with the same settings.